-Due to the number of tourists that visit our District every year the provision of public toilet facilities is important for the purpose of protecting our valued natural environment.
+Due to the number of tourists that visit our district every year the provision of public toilet facilities is important for the purpose of protecting our valued natural environment.
 Council owns and operates toilets in Haast, Franz Josef/Waiau, Fox and Hokitika.
-In addition there is a public toilet in the Jade Factory shop in Weld Street and the Council funds the provision of a toilet in the Greypower building.
-It also supports the providers of community toilets in

-Kumara, Ross, Whataroa, Okarito and Harihari by providing grants or materials for operating costs.
+In addition there is a public toilet in the Mountain Jade Factory Shop in Weld Street and the Council funds the provision of a toilet in the Greypower building.
+It also supports the providers of community toilets in Kumara, Ross, Whataroa, Ōkārito and Harihari by providing grants or materials for operating costs.
 All toilets are accessible 24 hours with the exception of those on the Hokitika Beach Front and Cass Square Pavilion which get locked at night.

 - The number of visitors to the West Coast increases the demand for more public toilets.
 Large busloads of visitors stopping at the facilities does create excessive loading and high turnover of product. - The demand for higher standards has come from the increase in tourist growth and freedom campers.
-A better quality of facility is an expectation of visitors to our District - Greater numbers of larger tourist buses stopping at our facilities create an excessive commercial load on small residential scale toileting facilities. - Community volunteers may not always be available to manage some of the facilities - Increasing cost of providing a good standard of facility - Water quantities at Franz Josef / Waiau are not sustainable and may impact on the facilities provided.
+A better quality of facility is an expectation of visitors to our district - Community volunteers may not always be available to manage some of the facilities - Increasing cost of providing a good standard of facility - Water quantities at Franz Josef / Waiau are not sustainable and may impact on the facilities provided.